jamie-c/jpconway/src/data/2023-05-07-data-modeling-flavors-of-food.md

 volume                  = ['quiet', 'mild', 'medium', 'loud'] seasonalPeak            = ['winter', 'spring', 'summer', 'autumn']
 </code></pre>
-<p>Additional information that would be helpful to link would be:</p>
+<p>Additional properties that would be helpful to capture would be:</p>
-<pre><code>nutritionalInfo      -&gt; full nutrition facts
+<pre><code>
-containsGluten       -&gt; will it work in a gluten free meal? macroNutrients       -&gt; (i.e. Calories or protein) commonTechnique      -&gt; (what are the most common ways of preparing the ingredient) tips                 -&gt; anything important or relevant not covered in the other topics botanicalRelatives   -&gt; sometimes serves as inspiration for dishes or food pairings culinarySubstitues   -&gt; what foods would substitute well for a given ingredient in a dish? strongFlavorPairings -&gt; what foods/flavors pair very well, or classically with a given item? weakFlavorPairings   -&gt; what foods/flavors pair somewhat well?
+nutritionalInfo      -&gt; full nutrition facts containsGluten       -&gt; will it work in a gluten free meal? macroNutrients       -&gt; (i.e. Calories or protein) commonTechnique      -&gt; (what are the most common ways of preparing the ingredient) tips                 -&gt; anything important or relevant not covered in the other topics botanicalRelatives   -&gt; sometimes serves as inspiration for dishes or food pairings culinarySubstitutes  -&gt; what foods would substitute well for a given ingredient in a dish? strongFlavorPairings -&gt; what foods/flavors pair very well, or classically with a given item? weakFlavorPairings   -&gt; what foods/flavors pair somewhat well?
 </code></pre>